-There are 2 metrics when launching a company or product - reach and frequency.
-Reach is exactly what it says, how many people you reach with your message.
-Frequency means how many times someone is exposed to your message.
+The first thing is that there are two metrics when launching a company or product: reach and frequency.
+Reach is exactly what it says—how many people you reach with your message.
+Frequency means how many times someone is exposed to the message.

-You should focus on frequency if you're launching anything.
+You should focus on frequency if you're launching anything for beginners.
 Why?
-Because overall, it takes 8+ interactions before someone can recall your company, service, or product.
-And it can take 8+ interactions with a social post, or content piece before someone even visits your website.
+Because overall, it takes 8+ interactions before someone can recall your company, service, or product—and it can take 8+ interactions with a social post or content piece before someone even visits your website.

 While you will need to monitor your website and channel metrics to see how much traffic you're driving, you should focus your initial plan on frequency overall.
 That means selecting the top channels your target audience interacts with, and then building out a communication plan to ensure you are repeating your message at least 8 times or more in each channel.